graphprotocol/contracts/IndexingPaymentsTodo.md

 # Still pending

 * Arbitration Charter: Update to support disputing IndexingFee.
-* Double check cancelation policy.
-Who can cancel when?
-Right now is either party at any time.
-If gateway cancels allow collection till that point.
 * Expose a function that indexers can use to calculate the tokens to be collected and other collection params?
 * test_SubgraphService_CollectIndexingFee_Integration fails with PaymentsEscrowInconsistentCollection
 * Switch timestamps to uint64.